gowrishacv/AzCops/README.md

+Dear Mr. Münz,
+thank you for the update and for speaking with Mrs. Tögemann.
+I will check with the Bundesagentur für Arbeit regarding the Sperrzeit and request the answer in writing.
+I will inform you as soon as I have their response.
+Best regards
+Gowrisha Chikkanayakanahalli Vishwa Kumar

 # Azure Enterprise Cost Optimization Platform

 An enterprise-grade, multi-tenant Azure Cost Optimization platform designed for FinOps teams, Cloud Architects, and Managed Service Providers.